-When you're headed home from a vacation, the airport represents your last chance to buy a souvenir for anyone you might have forgotten — including yourself.
-Airports know this and charge higher prices accordingly.
+When you’re headed home from a vacation, your last chance to buy a souvenir for anyone you might have forgotten — including yourself — is the airport.
+Airports know this — and they charge higher prices for them.

 “If you’re looking to bring back a souvenir, make sure you buy it inside the city,” said Arik Kislin, entrepreneur and co-owner of Alerion Aviation, a private jet company.
 “Airports are known for charging higher prices.”

 Airport layouts often lead travelers through a long array of shopping temptations, including holiday gifts for anyone you forgot.

 “Airports are getting crafty and seeing increased revenue from tourists in recent years,” said Bisesto.
 “More and more airports are opening up high-end retail stores that sell luxury purses, clothing, shoes and more.
 Although it may be tempting to take a stroll through these lavish stores, chances are you can find the same quality items for cheaper prices at your local mall or online.”